Krishna70680/exp-series-lcr-circuit-iitk/experiment/procedure.md

 <h4> Procedure of performing simulation of  resonance condition of a series LCR circuit </h4>
 <ol>
-  <li>User will select the value of voltage capacitor , resistance to the circuit </li>
+  <li>User will select the value of voltage, capacitor , resistance and inductance to the circuit </li>
-<li>Now the user will on the circuit by just pushing the ON button of the circuit.</li>
+<li>Now the user will on the circuit by just clicking on the ON button of the circuit.</li>
 <li> As user vary the value of frequency they will able to note the variation in current.</li>
 <li>By just varying the frequency user will try to find the value of that frequency at which the current reading is maximum.</li>
 <li> Now the user will calculate the value of frequency at selected value of R and L . </li>